 Sound Waves That Can Exactly Locate the Source of Your Pain

 Have you ever had foot or ankle pain that doctors had a hard time figuring out?
 If so, perhaps you felt frustrated that the pain continued – even after getting treatment.
-That is because podiatrists not utilizing diagnostic ultrasound technology often cannot fully confirm what is causing your pain.
-With Foot & Ankle Associates’ advanced diagnostic ultrasound machine, Dr. Vargas can locate the exact reason for your foot or ankle pain.
-Whether you suffer from Achilles tendinitis, plantar fasciitis, a torn tendon, or a foreign object such as a splinter or shard of glass in your foot, Dr. Marco A. Vargas is able to quickly see what is wrong and how to fix it.
+That's because podiatrists not utilizing diagnostic ultrasound technology often cannot fully confirm what is causing your pain.
+By using advanced diagnostic ultrasound in Sugar Land, Katy, and Houston, TX, our podiatrists can locate the exact reason for your foot or ankle pain.
+Whether you suffer from Achilles tendinitis, plantar fasciitis, a torn tendon, or a foreign object such as a splinter or shard of glass in your foot, we are able to quickly see what is wrong and how to fix it.

 Many people have heard of ultrasounds because doctors use them to monitor babies during pregnancy.
-Diagnostic ultrasound makes high frequency sound waves that humans cannot hear with their ears.
+Diagnostic ultrasound makes high-frequency sound waves that humans cannot hear with their ears.
 In podiatry, the machine bounces sound waves off the foot or ankle’s soft tissue or bone structures.
-This creates an echo, which forms video images that Dr. Vargas can interpret in real time.
+This creates an echo, which forms video images that our podiatrists can interpret in real-time.

-The ultrasound machine does not cause pain and it stays outside the body.
-It is very safe and costs much less than CAT scan or MRI tests.
+The ultrasound machine is non-invasive, painless, and costs much less than CAT scan or MRI tests.
 Because it does not give off radiation or magnetization, pregnant moms or people wearing pacemakers can safely have the test.